 Keep the antennae straight up and down whenever possible.

-A wired Ethernet connection will always be consistently faster than a wireless connection, so it makes sense to use a wired connection when you can.
+It makes sense to use a wired internet connection when you can.

-Just because your router only has four wired Ethernet ports doesn’t mean you’re limited to four devices max.
+Just because your router only has four wired Ethernet ports doesn’t mean you’re limited to a maximum of four devices.

 Think of a switch like a cable TV splitter to enable more devices to access the signal at the same time.

 Extend WiFi Range

 There are several ways to extend the range of your existing network without buying up to a new mesh-network system.

 Repeater: A wireless repeater goes between your router and the device you want to connect to.
 It simply reads the existing wireless signal, amplifies it, and sends it back out again.
 There’s a bit of a speed penalty, but it’s the easiest way to increase your range.

 Wireless Access Point\Range Extender: A wireless access point is similar, but it’s connected to your network via Ethernet instead of just being wireless.
 This increases your WiFi range without sacrificing any speed.
 If you have the option and performance is a priority, go with an access point.

 Powerline Adapter: A powerline network adapter uses your home’s electrical wiring to transmit computer signals.
 You can turn any open power socket into a WiFi extender.